ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageTrcAdminObjs.md

 !!!
 The following description need to be revised. !!!
 !!!
 The trace admin object already has a referene counter. !!!
 !!!
 RefGuard and RefAnchor is a design pattern. !!!
+!!!
+RefGuard to trace class methods to ensure that trace admin object is released if method returns. !!!

 If you don't trace class methods but just instance methods you can implement a reference counter to ensure that no memory leaks are left behind and that the